DIY Food Projects

 Jen | published in

-All, Around the World, DIY Food Projects, Dill, Farming, Gardening, & Food Preservation, Honorable Herbs, Most Popular, Sausages, Meats, Weekend Projects
+All, Around the World, Dill, DIY Food Projects, Farming, Gardening, & Food Preservation, Honorable Herbs, Most Popular, Sausages, Meats, Weekend Projects

 I can’t believe how easy it is to make gravlax.
 Or let me rephrase that statement — I can’t believe it’s so easy to make gravlax, and it’s taken me until now to try it!